Ultimate Guide to ARF Charges

 2. Financial Broker Support Charge

 This is an annual support charge made payable to your Financial Advisor (again levied directly against your ARF fund) for the provision of ongoing strategic investment advice, together with any related legal and tax guidance over the lifetime of your ARF investment.
-This is added to the FMC to form the total charge called the AMC.
+This is added to the FMC to form a total charge called the AMC.

-Example (600K) ARF passive investment: a 0.50% FMC + a 0.20% advisor support charge, would result in a total annual charge or AMC of 0.70% PA.
+Example (500K) ARF investment: 0.50% FMC + 0.25% advisor support charge, resulting in a total annual charge or AMC of: 0.75% PA.

 Direct ARF Advisor Fees